zaczap/bios201/Workshop4/README.md

 Then add the tracks to your UCSC genome browser session by pasting the appropriate link.

-:question: How many peaks are there in the window:  ?
+:question: How many peaks are there in the window: chr4:105,410,415-105,419,498?
+How many summits?

 ## Manipulating peak files

 We can use tools from the bedtools suite to do things like merge nearby peaks, find intersection between peaks in two different bam files and much more.

-Lets try finding the intersection between peak files -- the sections of peaks that are shared between two sets of peaks.
+Let's try finding the intersection between peak files -- the sections of peaks that are shared between two sets of peaks.

 Read the documentation for the bedtools intersect command, either using `bedtools intersect --help` on the command line or by navigating to the [online documentation](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html).